BiBiServ/jobproxy/README.md

 E.g: beta.release.1

+On a release, the list of implementing Frameworks must be extended.
-On a release this branch will be merged into the master.
+Then the release branch will be merged into the master.

 ### How to use jobProxy as a dependecy?